deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

 Enforcing this privacy promise depends on our ability to safely run web code in a *network-isolated webview* to prevent it from causing unwanted network traffic.
-For example, on Electron/Chromium we create a sandboxed web view with the `internetAccess=False` option and generally use standard Browser APIs and `Content-Security-Policy` directives to prevent web code from unwanted network access, such that:
+We generally use standard Browser APIs and `Content-Security-Policy` directives to prevent web code from unwanted network access, such that:

 - external links do not work (`href` etc.).